 Can I drive in the UK?

-This section provides brief information on what you need to do before driving a car in the UK.
-This section provides brief information on what you need to do before driving a car in the UK.
-It is important to note that sometimes there are different rules for Northern Ireland as for the rest of the UK.
+This page provides brief information on what you need to do before driving a car in the UK.
+It is important to note that sometimes there are different rules for Northern Ireland compared to the rest of the UK.
 We highlight where this is the case below.

 If you want to drive a car in the UK, there are certain things you need to be aware of and do in order to do so legally.
 In broad terms, both you and the vehicle must have a licence, you must have insurance, the car must be safe to drive and the car must also be taxed.